mmaz/neet/docs/imitation_learning.md

 After you have collected your training data, transfer the data using `scp` or a flashdrive to your laptop and train your model using [the provided jupyter notebook](https://github.com/mmaz/imitation_learning_lab/blob/master/train_RACECAR_pilotnet.ipynb).

 !!! warning "Reminder"
-    You should not train a model on the Xavier - use the course server or your own laptop!
+    You should not train a model on the RACECAR - use the course server or your own laptop!

 ## Part 5: Running inference on RACECAR